bfoe/FSL_Windows/README.md

 (if you happen to know TCL you are very much wellcome to contribute;)
 - does not read/write compressed NIFTI (.nii.gz) only uncompressed (.nii) <br> (don't know how to solve this, anybody help?)
+- slow: windows executables are ~4x slower than their equivalent running in Virtual Machine
 - may have problems when trying to process .xml files in atlas operations (memory leaks ?) <br>
 (to see my dirty patches search for "///xmlFree" in "fsl_patch")
 - may have problems parsing arguments passed to executables <br>